Kyle-Ye/eligibility/eligibilityd/README.md

 ## Status

 - [ ] some Asset and Domain are missing.
-- [ ] EligibilityEngine is not implemented.
+- [ ] EligibilityEngine is not fully implemented.
-- [ ] XPC related stuff is buggy.
+- [ ] MobileAssetManager is not implemented.

 ## Related Links